TianqiCS/SPML/README.md

 Usage

- Simple: drag the launcher to the dir of the game
+Simple: drag the launcher to the dir of the game example->Gamedir/
-    example->Gamedir/
+1. .minecraft
-                .minecraft
+2. client.exe
-                .client.exe
+3. background.gif

-                .background.gif
+Advance:
- Advance: use python execute client.py
+1. use python execute client.py
-            then locate the game folder and adjust the settings
+2. then locate the game folder and adjust the settings
 --------------------------------------------------
 Feathers